 Dan held the insect to his nose.
 It was three inches long, tan in color, and had ten black eyes encircling its head.
 “You flatter me, Virgil Blue.”
 Dan climbed into the furnace, cracking kindling underfoot.
 “May I have the incense?”

 “Of course, Dan.”
 Virgil Blue guarded the smoldering end of an incense stick while Dan settled cross-legged atop the logs.
 Virgil Blue stood the incense in the tinder.

 Dan watched embers light the kindling.
 “I’ll put in a good word for you, sir.”

 “Goodbye, Virgil Blue.”

 “Goodbye, Danny.
 Greet Beatrice for me.”
-Virgil Blue pressed with his shoulder to shut the furnace door.
+Virgil Blue shut the furnace with his shoulder.

 The room grew warm.

 Then he walked away, never to return.